DylanKentish/ECM3440-python/README.md

 ### Preemptive multitasking

-Preemptive multitasking is used by operating systems and some other larger sofware systems to allow multiple programs,or tasks, to run at the same time.
+Preemptive multitasking is used by operating systems and some other larger software systems to allow multiple programs, or tasks, to run at the same time.
 Typically the programs running on such a system have little control over when they are suspended to allow other programs to run, although operating systems will usually